Bloomberg-Beta/Manual/Manual.md

 Our overall focus is investing in companies that improve work -- these can be individual-facing (not all “enterprise”) so long as they help a person be more productive, knowledgeable, or content at work.
 Of course they can also be services for businesses.

-We are focused on the following areas (all of which are of great interest to Bloomberg L.P.): data, technology platforms, media distribution, content discovery, networks & communities, human-computer interaction, and radically new organizational models.
+We are focused on the following areas (all of which are of great interest to Bloomberg L.P.): maching intelligence (see more [here](http://www.shivonzilis.com/machineintelligence)) data, technology platforms, media distribution, content discovery, networks & communities, human-computer interaction, and radically new organizational models.
 It’s a wide range.

 We avoid investments in financial services or other companies that intend to compete with Bloomberg clients.